Atisbo

-Atisbo is a Local Government Area in Okeogun, Oyo State, Nigeria.
+Atisbo is a social cultural group of people of like interests from Ago Are, Tede, Irawo, Save, Basi, and Ofiki.
+It was named by K.A Adesiyan and was later recognised as a Local Government Area in Okeogun, Oyo State, Nigeria.
 Its headquarters are in the town of Tede.
-Atisbo local Government which is erroneously spelt as ATIGBO by many online pages was created by former Head of State Late Gen. Sanni Abacha in 1996.
+Atisbo local Government, which is erroneously spelt as ATIGBO by many online pages, was created by former Head of State Sanni Abacha in 1996.

 It has an area of 2,997 km^{2} and a population of 110,792 at the 2006 census.

 The postal code of the area is 203.